bostankhan6/Image-Segmentation/README.md

 The accuracy of the Unet is slightly greater than DeepLabV3 and it is very light weight compared to DeepLab.

-The following are the curves for accuracy, dice coefficient and f1-score for the Unet model:
+Following are the curves for accuracy, dice coefficient and f1-score for the Unet model:

 ### Unet_Accuracy
 ![alt text](https://github.com/bostankhan6/Image-Segmentation-Unet-DeepLabV3-Segnet/blob/master/plots_and_images/accuracy.jpg "Unet Accuracy")